zio/zio/docs/howto/interop/with-cats-effect.md

 ZIO provides a specific blocking thread pool for blocking operations.
 The `doobie-hikari` module helps us create a transactor with two separated executors, one for blocking operations like JDBC operations, and the other one for non-blocking operations like performing awaiting connections to the database.
 So we shouldn't run blocking JDBC operations on the main thread pool.

 So let's fix this issue in the previous example.
-In the following snippet we are going to create a `ZMHikari` of Hikari transactor:
+In the following snippet we are going to create a `ZMHikari` of Hikari transactor.
+In this example we are using `0.13.4` version of doobie which supports CE2:

 ```scala
 import zio.ZManaged